WordProof is a relatively new plugin that uses a decentralized database to help, as it puts it, democratize publishing.

 WordProof assigns a hash (a unique fingerprint) to each piece of your content and the hash is added to the blockchain.

 And what is so democratic about it?
 Well, instead of using a central entity to manage the chain, blockchains use a peer-to-peer network.
 And as the information is recorded in the blockchain of all the networks, it becomes very difficult to change it.

-If someone wanted to tamper with it, all the people in the network should have to accept that in order to happen.
+If someone wanted to tamper with it, all the people on the network should have to accept that to happen.

 Shout out to Simply Explain who uploaded the video on blockchain that helped me understand this!

 So WordProof uses blockchain to timestamp content and makes this certificate trustworthy and available to everyone.
 It’s beneficial both for the content creator, who can prove they wrote it, and for the reader, who can confirm this information is legit.

 As we’ve been saying, Sebastiaan worked for years with open-source and believes that fixing Internet problems is the way to save the world.
 As computers enable human-to-human connection, the Internet needs to be a trustworthy space.